camba1/gotemp/README.md

 goTemp is an introduction to Golang microservices using go-micro.

-In it current incarnation (this is wip), this mono-repo uses the following stack:
+In it current incarnation (this is wip), this mono-repo uses the following stack as backend:

 - `Golang` as its main implementation technology
 - `go-Micro` as the micro service framework